floridop/MNXB11-fairytale/fairytale.md

 "I think we're done here" - said Xa-aX while returning in her pocket the TikTok Broadcaster after recording the report.

+The TikTok Broadcaster made a chirp sound while shutting down.

-As she was doing so, a sudden ray of lighting reflected over the Fox Interstellar News logo on the device, blasting instant light on Zo-oZ's terrified expression.
+As it was doing so, a sudden ray of lighting reflected over the Fox Interstellar News logo on the device, blasting instant light on Zo-oZ's eyes still wide open with terror.

 "I don't want to believe what we've just seen" - said Zo-oZ - "I hope I will manage to get some sleep tonight..."